software-mansion-labs/starknet-android-demo/README.md

-# Example Android App With StarkNet-JVM and Jetpack Compose
+# Example Android App With Starknet-JVM and Jetpack Compose

 This repository contains example Android application created with [starknet-jvm](https://github.com/software-mansion/starknet-jvm) and Jetpack Compose for [the article on Medium](#).